Tprice-90/TerrysBookStore/TerrysBookStore/README.md

 -Created UnitOfWork class which implements IUnitOfWork interface and Dispose and Save functions -Modified startup.cs to include IUnitOfWork and UnitOfWork in the ConfigureServices call, included new using statements which call to the Repository and Data section in the DataAccess project

+Date: 2021/11/15
+Time: 12:43AM
+-After updating Admin/View Index.cshtml to include Edit and Delete tabs, first with div tags, then added javascript code to category.js within the wwwroot/js folder -ran project and everything appeared to be working except for the Add Category Button....
+-I tried hard coding a category but was unsuccessful...
+-pushing to GitHub now.